Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Materials and Methods

 \section{Materials and Methods}

-We propose to use a pipeline of two consecutive generative models, one for generating realistic stroke lesion labels and another to translate brain segmentation masks into DWIs.
+We propose an approach for generating annotated DWIs of brains displaying an IS lesion by means of two consecutive generative models, one for generating realistic stroke lesion labels and another to translate brain segmentation masks into DWIs.
+Anatomical segmentation masks of healthy brains are readily available and require no medical training, since several automatic segmentation algorithms exist.
+The synthesis of stroke lesion labels by a GAN, on the other hand, is assumed to introduce general transformations, as well as realistic interpolations of latent space representations of available lesion masks.
+Finally, the use of conditional generative models to generate synthetic images, significantly improves the convergence behavior of the generators compared to unconditional, latent space models.
+Thereby we construct a minimal toolbox, that can easily be scaled by employing the interpolation capacities of the GAN to synthesize more lesion masks to generate more and more annotated DWIs.
 This workflow is shown in Fig.~\ref{fig:workflow}.
 In the following we provide a detailed description of the involved data and methods.